 This is Bella and Edward.

 In some ways I can’t complain; 50 Shades Of Grey is what I both love and hate about the Twilight novels.
 When people always criticise the films I employ them to read Meyer’s novels first; whilst not a particularly well written series of novels themselves, the reason I enjoyed them was because of how well Meyer described this connection between Bella and Edward.
 There were constantly tense scenes where Bella and Edward wanted to take their relationship further but couldn’t because of the nature of the franchise, with the films, especially, relating to a much younger audience.
-With 50 Shades Of Grey, James was allowed to do what Meyer both couldn’t and didn’t want to; this is Twilight with sex, with Ana losing her virginity quite early on in the book so that it could develop her desires to explore her sexuality further.
+With 50 Shades Of Grey, however, James was allowed to do what Meyer both couldn’t and didn’t want to; 50 Shades of Grey is Twilight with sex, with Ana losing her virginity quite early on in the book so that it could develop her desires to explore her sexuality further.
+Unfortunately, it doesn’t.

-The second way is due to her use of italic comments in between sentences.
-Whilst these comments give an additional insight into Ana’s mind, usually describing the battle between her voice of reason (her subconscious) and her voice of desire (her inner goddess), adding a certain depth to the story, the phrase “inner goddess” itself becomes irritating.
-With sentences such as, “My inner goddess is thrilled.
+2. The use of italic comments in between sentences.
+Whilst these comments give an additional insight into Ana’s mind, usually describing the battle between her voice of reason (her subconscious) and her voice of desire (her inner goddess), adding a certain depth to the story, the phrase “inner goddess” itself becomes irritating beyond belief.
+Furthermore, these comments also show the more childish side of Ana’s personality, with comments such as, “He’s so freaking hot“, reminding us of young her mind is, with sentences such as, “My inner goddess is thrilled.
 I can do this.
-I can fuck him with my mouth.”, we have to question why we are even enjoying this novel.
-Furthermore, these comments also show the more childish side of Ana’s personality, with comments such as, “He’s so freaking hot”, reminding us of young her mind is.
-Such italic comments do not fit in with the rest of the novel, and we are again often diverted from the raunchy sex to something much more boring.
+I can fuck him with my mouth“, making you question why you’re enjoying this novel at all.
+Such italic comments do not fit in with the rest of the novel, again only diverting our minds from the raunchy sex to something much more boring.

-The third annoyance, and most annoying for me, are the phrases “Holy shit” and “Oh My”.
+3. The most annoying for me -the phrases “Holy shit” and “Oh My”.
 The first time I read these words I cringed at how off-putting they sounded around the descriptions of heavy breathing and nipple biting, but they somehow manage to creep into almost every paragraph.
-Again written in italics, they are said far too often and end up making you lose what little interest you had.
+Again written in italics, these phrases are said far too often and end up making you lose what little interest you had.